 Posted on 24 Nov 2008

-5. To advise Wightlink of the action that we are taking and ensure that they fully appreciate our determination to regulate for the safety of navigation and protection of the environment, in accordance with our powers and duties under the Port Marine Safety Code.
+5. We have written to Wightlink to advise them of the action we are taking and to ensure they fully appreciate our determination to regulate for the safety of navigation and protection of the environment, in accordance with our powers and duties under the Port Marine Safety Code.

 6. Mr Willson, Wightlink’s Chief Executive issued a press statement yesterday (20th November) in which he indicates that Wightlink will support the Phase 2 trials to their final conclusion.
 Mr Willson also indicates that “until the final trials are concluded Wightlink will work within the parameters of an interim safe operating profile.”
 The Commissioners welcome this commitment albeit still remain concerned about the availability of W Class vessels to conclude the trials in the near future.

 However, the Commissioners feel obliged to point out that part of Mr Willson’s statement is misleading.
 He states that “With the vast majority of the findings of the sea trials before us, we can now be completely confident that the new ferries can operate safely within the Lymington River.”